 Wright State University PWS will take steps to ensure that adequate monitoring will be performed in the future.
+Testing our drinking water for the contaminants and periods indicated ensures the quality of our drinking water during the period indicated.

 Additional information may be obtained by contacting Wright State University PWS at: Marjorie Markopoulos: 937-775-2797: Marjorie.markopoulos@wright.edu: